-Despite these both consensual issues, the design of this law still is a real challenge, which makes very difficult the process of reform.
-In the economic literature there is no convergence of opinions about how should be an optimal bankruptcy law, especially concerning violations of the absolute priority rule (i.e. the violation in the receiving order in case of bankruptcy).
+Despite both consensual issues, the design of this law is still a real challenge, which makes the reform process very difficult.
+In the economic literature there is no convergence of opinions about how an optimal bankruptcy law should be, especially concerning violations of the absolute priority rule (i.e. the violation in the receiving order in case of bankruptcy).
 This occurs due to trade-offs that exist in case of violation or not of the absolute priority rule (from here on APR).

-The APR specifies that claims are paid in full in the following order: first, administrative expenses of the bankruptcy process; second, claims taking statutory priority, such as tax claims, rent claims, and unpaid wages and benefits; and third, unsecured creditors' claims, including those of trade creditors.
+The role of the APR is to determine how the division of the failing firms' value is done.
+It specifies that claims are paid in full in the following order: first, administrative expenses of the bankruptcy process; second, claims taking statutory priority, such as tax claims, rent claims, and unpaid wages and benefits; and third, unsecured creditors' claims, including those of trade creditors.
 Equity holders receive the remainder, if any.
 Usually secured creditors are outside the priority ordering because they have bargained with the firm for the right to claim a particular asset or its value if the firm files for bankruptcy.
 Thus, they may receive a payoff in bankruptcy even when all other creditors receive nothing.
-The APR violation occurs when the order specified by the bankruptcy law is not followed, usually when share holders that always have bottom priority are repaid when secured creditors' claims are not paid in full.
-This violation is very common in reorganization procedures like Chapter 11 of U. S. Bankruptcy Code that chose the firms' restructuring plan using a bargaining process between interested parties.
+This rule is easily followed in liquidation procedure because the cash received is simply distributed among claimants according to the priority of their claims defined by the bankruptcy law.
+However, in reorganization procedure the sale of the company's assets is fictional.
+Consequently, no verifiable objective figure is available for the total value to be distributed (like the cash in liquidation).
+In this situation, a conflict of interest among participants emerges.
+Senior creditors have an incentive to advance a low valuation of the firm's value, because a low valuation would entitle them to a larger fraction of the reorganized company.
+For a similar reason, managers and equity holders have an incentive to advance a high valuation.
+Reorganization procedures - like Chapter 11 of U. S. Bankruptcy Code - that chose firms' restructuring plan using a bargaining process between interested parties allow deviations from the order specified by the bankruptcy law.
+The violation of APR means that equity holders, who always have bottom priority, get some amount of the firm's value even when secured creditors' claims are not paid in full.